IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ## <a id="introduction"></a> Introduction

-The `igListView`™ and `igRating`™ are the two controls that are part of the Ignite UI 2012.2 mobile controls.
-Both are new, different widgets from Ignite UI controls, and are adapted especially for mobile platforms.
+The `igListView`™ and `igRating`™ are the two controls that are part of the %%ProductName%% 2012.2 mobile controls.
+Both are new, different widgets from %%ProductName%% controls, and are adapted especially for mobile platforms.
 The both controls require specific script and CSS files for the control to work on the page.
-This topic explains how to manage the required resources for Ignite UI mobile controls.
+This topic explains how to manage the required resources for %%ProductName%% mobile controls.

 ![](images/01_ReferencingResourcesInJQueryMobile_1.png)